vaimo/composer-patches/README.md

 }
 ```

-Patches defined like this will be applied relative to the project root instead of being relative to the
+Patches defined like this will be applied relative to the project vendor root instead of being relative
-targeted package (which in this case is not really known).
+to the targeted package (which in this case is not really known).

 Note that it's important still to have all the targeted packages listed as they'd need to be re-installed
 in case the patch changes or patch-reapply is called (see below for the environment variable that allows
 that to be triggered).

+In case targets for bundled patch are not defined, the code will peek into the patch file and try to
+resolve the targets from the contents of the patch.
+Note that this feature is somewhat experimental and
+developer is still strongly encouraged to have the patch targets defined explicitly.

 ## Excluding patches